 What is an Annuity?

 “Annuity” just means a series of payments.
 But when you hear about an annuity, you’re usually hearing about an annuity contract with an insurance company.
-And it’s important to understand what exactly annuities are: you purchase a contract from an insurance company that will, at some point in time, provide income.
-That could either be as soon as you buy it, in the case of an immediate annuity or at some point later down the line, in the case of a deferred annuity.
+And it’s important to understand what exactly annuities are: you purchase a contract from an insurance company that will, at some point in time, provide an income stream.
+That could either be as soon as you buy it, in the case of an immediate annuity or at some point later down the line, in the case of tax-deferred annuities.
 There are also different ways to calculate your account’s value.
 Depending on what type of contract you have, you’ll know how the value of your account, and maybe how the deferred payments will work over time.

 Types of Annuities?